 Prevent and address discrimination, acts of violence (including gender-based and sexual violence), psychological or sexual harassment and gender-based acts.
 In a process of continuous improvement, identify the reports received and processed in the reporting and listening systems

-GAP Principle(s) year's quarter/semester)
+GAP Principle(s) Timing (at least by year's quarter/semester)

 (-/+) 10.
 Non discrimination

 (-/+) 27.
 Gender balance

 (-/+) 34.
-Complains/ appeals
+Complains/ appeals M1-M36

-(-/+) 37.
-Supervision and managerial duties